strapi/community-content/.github/ISSUE_TEMPLATE/submit-a-resource.md

 ---
 name: Submit your article proposal
-about: Submit an idea for a new piece of community content
+about: Submit an idea for a new piece of community content that you want to write
 title: "[SUBMIT]"
 labels: Looking for author
 assignees: PaulBratslavsky, Mcastres